TextMesh4D: Zero-shot Text-to-4D Mesh Generation: Related Work

-\paragraph{Text-to-3D Generation.} Early methods \cite{chen2019text2shape,jahan2021semantics,liu2022towards} for text-to-3D generation require paired data of 3D data and corresponding textual descriptions to learn the joint embedding space of shape and text for supervision, which limits their generality to unseen object categories.
+\paragraph{Text-to-3D Generation.} Early methods \cite{chen2019text2shape,jahan2021semantics,liu2022towards} for text-to-3D generation require paired data of 3D data and corresponding textual descriptions, which limits their generality to unseen object categories.
 Benefiting from large pre-trained text-to-image models and differentiable rendering techniques, breakthroughs~\cite{dreamfields, pureclipnerf, clipmesh, avatarclip} in text-to-3D content generation have been achieved.
-Recently, the technique SDS (Score Distillation Sampling) has been introduced in the pioneering work DreamFusion \cite{dreamfusion}, enabling 3D generation by distilling guidance from pre-trained T2I diffusion models, achieving impressive results and becoming popular.
+Recently, the technique SDS (Score Distillation Sampling) has been introduced in the pioneering work DreamFusion \cite{dreamfusion}, enabling 3D generation by distilling guidance from pre-trained T2I diffusion models.
 There are a lot of follow-up works to improve DreamFusion.
-Some focus on 3D representation~\cite{magic3d, fantasia3d}: Magic3D \cite{magic3d} proposes a coarse-to-fine pipeline to generate the fine-grained mesh; TextMesh \cite{textmesh} extends the geometry representation from NeRF to an SDF framework, enhancing detailed mesh extraction and photorealistic rendering; DreamGauissian~\cite{dreamgaussian} proposes to adopt 3D Gaussian Splatting to increase efficiency.
-Some works focus on improving SDS: SJC~\cite{sjc} proposes a variant of SDS while VSD are proposed in ProlificDreamer~\cite{prolificdreamer}; DreamTime~\cite{dreamtime} improves the generation quality by modifying the timestep sampling strategy.
-Others focus on inducing 3D prior into the guidance source, which effectively alleviates the Janus problem.
-Additional 3D prior are introduced in shape~\cite{latentnerf, dream3d, dreamavatar, dreamwaltz, interfusion, compositional}, providing geometric initial values for optimizing NeRF.
-MVDream~\cite{mvdream} proposes to fine-tune the diffusion model to generate multi-view images and as so explicitly embeds 3D information into a 2D diffusion model.
-Moreover, works on image-based generation~\cite{realfusion, make-it-3d, magic123} and text-based editing~\cite{instruct-nerf2nerf, vox-e, dreameditor, focaldreamer} are also boosted by utilizing these capablities.
+Some focus on 3D representation~\cite{magic3d, fantasia3d}: Magic3D \cite{magic3d} proposes a coarse-to-fine pipeline to generate the fine-grained mesh; TextMesh \cite{textmesh} extends the geometry representation from NeRF to an SDF framework, enhancing detailed mesh extraction and photorealistic rendering; DreamGaussian~\cite {dreamgaussian} proposes to adopt 3D Gaussian Splatting to increase efficiency.
+Some works focus on improving SDS: SJC~\cite{sjc} proposes a variant of SDS, while VSD are proposed in ProlificDreamer~\cite{prolificdreamer}; DreamTime~\cite{dreamtime} improves the generation quality by modifying the timestep sampling strategy.
+Others focus on inducing 3D priors into the guidance source, which effectively alleviates the Janus problem.
+Additional 3D priors are introduced in shape~\cite{latentnerf, dream3d, dreamavatar, dreamwaltz, interfusion, compositional}, providing geometric initial values for optimizing NeRF.
+MVDream~\cite{mvdream} proposes to fine-tune the diffusion model to generate multi-view images, thereby explicitly embedding 3D information into a 2D diffusion model.
+Moreover, works on image-based generation~\cite{realfusion, make-it-3d, magic123} and text-based editing~\cite{instruct-nerf2nerf, vox-e, dreameditor, focaldreamer} are also boosted by utilizing these capabilities.
 Our first static stage performs text-to-3D generation with our Jacobian-based representation.